 - .mobi (for a mobile version of your website)

-To protect a new business venture, register all of the above to lock out any potential competitors using the same domain with a different extension.
-This approach also avoids potential brand confusion.
+Register all of the above to protect a new business venture by locking out potential competitors using the same domain with a different extension.
+This approach also avoids possible brand confusion.